luweiguo511/BankSwitch/README.md

 ### Install Tools
 Download and install [Simplicity Studio v5](https://www.silabs.com/products/development-tools/software/simplicity-studio) if it is not already installed.
 Be sure to update to have GSDK 3.1.x and Bluetooth Stack installed.

 ### Connect your Hardware
 Attach the BG Thunderboard kit to the PC with Simplicity Studio installed by using a USB cable (not a charging cable).
 Connecting between the PC host USB port to the J-link USB port (micro) on the kit.

 <img src="https://docs.silabs.com/resources/bluetooth/lab-manuals/getting-started-with-bluetooth-in-simplicity-studio-v5/images/1.3connectyourhardware.png" title="Silicon Labs Gecko and Wireless Gecko MCUs" alt="EFM32 32-bit Microcontrollers" width="250"/>

 ## Hardware Introduction
-Refer to [this page](https://www.silabs.com/documents/public/schematic-files/BRD4184A-A01-schematic.pdf) for detailed hardware information (Schematic for BG22 Thunderboard in pdf format).
+Refer to EFR32BG22 thunderboard [schemtic](https://www.silabs.com/documents/public/schematic-files/BRD4184A-A01-schematic.pdf) for detailed hardware information (Schematic for BG22 Thunderboard in pdf format).

 ### Connection between IMU sensor and EFR32BG22
 <img src="https://github.com/silabs-DenverL/ADCxSyncCapture/blob/master/hardware_connection.png"/>